4. Co-ordinate Geometry#

 4.1.
 Points#

 In his works the Elements, Euclid described a point as “that which has no part”.
 A point has position only, it has no length, width or thickness, and thus no area or volume.
-As we have already seen, a typical point in \(\mathbb{R}^n\) is described by its co-ordinates \((a_1,a_2,\dots,a_n)\), where the \(a_i \in \mathbb{R}\).
-We also think of \(\mathbb{R}^0\) as a single point.
-This might seem a bit strange because what does a \(0\)-tuple even mean?
-However, it makes sense for us to adopt this absolutely standard convention.
+A typical point in \(\mathbb{R}^n\) is described by its co-ordinates \((a_1,a_2,\dots,a_n)\), where the \(a_i \in \mathbb{R}\).
+We also think of \(\mathbb{R}^0\) as a single point, this might seem a bit strange because what does a \(0\)-tuple even mean?
+However, it makes sense for us to adopt this standard convention.